- BS, Mathematics and Computer Science from Lawrence Technological University

 - Delivers highly complex and custom projects in both waterfall and agile environments

 - Worked in custom software development for 17+ years

-With more than 10 years of software development and operations experience, Deana leads the HelloWorld Delivery team, managing front end developers, software engineers, quality assurance specialists and project managers.
+With more than 10 years of software development and operations experience, Deana leads the HelloWorld Client Solutions and Delivery team, managing the sales engineering, project management and winner experience teams, along with owning the overall delivery process.
 Before joining HelloWorld in 2005, she created custom web applications, and built and managed membership databases, bookstores, shopping carts, and registrations at TechniServe.